Skip to main content

 • be fluent in English

-• able to travel to Denmark Hill Campus, King’s College London in about 2 hours
+• able to travel to Denmark Hill Campus, King’s College London in about two hours

-• have no history of bipolar or psychotic disorders
+• have no personal or first-degree family history of depression, bipolar or psychotic disorders

 • have no history of neurological disorders